 3.3 Authors of all papers must complete the following for their work to be progressed passed confirmation of their allocation to the relevant publication-issue:

-- Prospective contributors (authors) must complete the document ‘License to Publish Agreement’ – completion provides the University of St Andrews Law Journal with the permission to publish and distribute work on behalf of the author(s) (who retain ownership of and responsibility for the contents of their submitted work).
-It is distributed to prospective contributors deemed ‘successful’ – following the review of submitted abstracts – via email along with our ‘Journal Template’ and ‘Take Down Policy’ documents.
+- Prospective contributors (authors) must complete the document ‘License to Publish Agreement’ – completion provides the St Andrews Law Journal with the permission to publish and distribute work on behalf of the author(s) (who retain ownership of and responsibility for the contents of their submitted work).
+It is distributed to prospective contributors with ‘successful’ submissions, via email along with our ‘Journal Template’ and ‘Take Down Policy’ documents.

 - All papers – and, depending on the amount of referencing, abstracts – must include a Bibliography section; and must meet the additional formatting requirements outlined in the Journal blog-post, found on our website, titled ‘Contributing to the Journal’.